 Tattoo removal lasers direct energy right into the ink particles.
 They are non-ablative lasers that pass through the skin, directly to the target.
 The energy is absorbed by the ink colours.
 Rapid pulses shatter the pigment into smaller pieces.
 Then the fragments are metabolized by white blood cells and flushed out through natural waste elimination.

 It’s not instant.
-It usually requires 6 to 12 sessions to reach all the ink.
+It usually requires 6 to 12 sessions to reach all of the ink.
 But the StarWalker system reduces treatment time significantly, with fewer drawbacks.

 The Fotona StarWalker Modulated Acoustic Q-Switched (MaQX) approach works through photoacoustic effects rather than photothermolytic effects.
 That means that shockwaves, rather than heat, break apart melanosomes and ink into micro-particles for elimination through the lymphatic system.

 Multiple pulse mode settings mean that this incredible device can treat everything from unwanted hair to large pigmented lesions.
 More importantly for you, the FracTAT mode removes a wide range of dark (black, blue, brown) and brightly coloured pigments.
-Therefore, a broader-range of tattoos are treatable with Fotona’s newest StarWalker technology.
+Therefore, a broader range of tattoos are treatable with Fotona’s newest StarWalker technology.

 The methods and devices for erasing ink have come a long way.
 In the past, painful tattoo lightening and patchy, unpredictable results meant that the cons outweighed the pros for some people.